simongoricar/Nano/README.md

 **1.3** - TO-DO:
 ```
-!who <person> - tells you "everything" about the person
+!info <person> - tells you "everything" about the person
 !roll <number> - right now it works only 0 to 100, will add custom number
 - plugins
 - many other things
 ```
+Enjoy!